Last reviewed on 3rd November 2023 by Martin Alexander (Mortgage Advisor)

 - Ability to offer security

 Every lender will want to see solid proof that your proposition is viable.
-To do this, you must demonstrate the viability of your business and this will ultimately come from the documents you provide.
+To do this, you must demonstrate the viability of your business, which will ultimately come from the documents you provide.

 Having a good business plan

 You’ll need an in-depth business plan before applying for hotel finance.
-This is because lenders need to assess whether your plan is realistic and if projections meet the loan requirements.
+This is because lenders must assess whether your plan is realistic and if projections meet the loan requirements.

-Although lenders will be able to assess past revenues with existing businesses, they’ll still need an indication of future plans.
+Although lenders can assess past revenues with existing businesses, they’ll still need an indication of future plans.
 Lenders may also adjust their LTV ratios depending on the solidarity of your business plan.

 Experience in the hospitality sector

-Experience in running a hotel would be preferred, but having experience in the hospitality sector is a must.
+Experience running a hotel would be preferred, but experience in the hospitality sector is a must.
 The greater the experience you have, the stronger your application becomes.